paepke/pyramid_epfl/docs/professional/binding_epfl.rst

 :meth:`~solute.epfl.core.epflpage.Page.remember` and :meth:`~solute.epfl.core.epflpage.Page.forget`.
 While those methods
 themselves are only calling single methods from pyramid they are working in tandem with :meth:`~solute.epfl.core.epflassets.epfl_acl` to provide global permissions in setting :class:`~solute.epfl.core.epflassets.DefaultACLRootFactory` as the root factory during configuration.
+Also note the close working relationship with :class:`~solute.epfl.core.epflassets.EPFLView` which automatically generates a link list and sets ACLs.

 .. code-block:: python